Personal ID numbers and residence permits

 For you to be exempt from paying an application fee (if required), you'll need to fulfil one of the other criteria.
 If you don't fulfil any of the general criteria, you must pay the application fee.

 Find out more at Who is required to pay

 Do you have a residence permit but no Swedish ID number?

 If you have a residence permit or right of residence but don't have a Swedish personal identity number (personnummer), you must document your status.

-- To prove that you have right of residence, submit a copy of your right of residency card, or of the decision you received from the Swedish Migration Agency (Migrationsverket).
+- To prove that you have right of residence, submit a copy of your right of residency card, or the decision (include all pages) you received from the Swedish Migration Agency (Migrationsverket).

-You can either upload a scanned copy of your original document to University Admissions in the 'Documents' tab in your account here, or submit a copy of the original document by regular mail.
+You can either upload a scanned copy of your original documents to University Admissions in the 'Documents' tab in your account here, or submit a copy of the original document by regular mail.

 If you submit your supporting documentation to us via the regular postal service, use the address below.

 If you submit your supporting documentation via a delivery service, such as FedEx or DHL, please use the address below.
 Do not use this address for regular post.